 Parnassus met at Chari Manry' residence for the annual dinner this year catered by Kim Randell.

 The Barton County Association of Retired School Personnel met on May 16, at Montana Mike's.
 President Sally O'Connor presided over the meeting.
 There were 42 members present, with one guest, Dr. Tom Vernon.

 Epsilon Sigma Alpha (ESA) is a international organization that is defined by the hearts of its members.
 An international leadership and service organization, ESA is a place where members develop meaningful relationships, find their passion for community service and continue on the path of lifelong learning.

 For their May meeting, 13 members of the Great Bend Garden Club traveled to Heartland Farms, a beautiful 80-acre homestead in rural Rush County near Pawnee Rock.

 The Progress Club met on May 5, at Barton Community College for luncheon and a tour of the newly renovated Fine Arts Auditorium and the Resource Center.
 Judy Fox presided in the absence of Norma Ward.
 Judy opened the meeting with a prayer and introduced Darnell Holopirek, Executive Director of Institutional Advancement who was the guide for the afternoon.
 Following luncheon, Darnell gave an overview of the history of the Fine Arts Auditorium and the need for remodeling it to be more current and useful to its patrons.
 Extensive work was accomplished bringing all the proposals to fruition.
 Members were ...

-League of Women Voters of Great Bend will hold it's monthly meeting at noon on Tuesday at Montana Mike's, in the north room.
+League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday at Montana Mike's in the north room.
 Lunch will be from the menu and can be from their "quick serve" menu.

 Page 1 of 1